elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 > To be true, the `bought_from` should be also a `belongs_to` relation, pointing to a table with
 > contacts, like friends, other gardens, commercial nurseries.
 But since there's so much more to
-> come, let's keep it like this for the time being.
+> come, let's keep it as our very last point.

 What does the `belongs_to/3` macro really do?
 How does impact our physical database structure?
-It would be nice if it was the system telling us, but in reality, it's us who need to tell the system, by writing the corresponding migration.

 A sentence from `h(Ecto.Schema.belongs_to/3)` contains the best clue: *"when you invoke this macro, a field with the name of foreign key is automatically defined in the schema for you."*

+The above phrase, "automatically defined" does however only apply to the schema definition.
+There's more work to do, to have our schema reflected into the database, and that's called **migrations**, and we have to do that manually.

 ### The initial migration

-You came here after doing the more introductiory how-tos and tutorials, so you know how to set up an Elixir project, how to configure your Ecto-DBMS connection, how to have Ecto create a database, and you know how to handle migrations.
+You came here after doing all the more introductiory how-tos and tutorials, so you know: (i) how to set up an Elixir project, (ii) how to configure your Ecto-DBMS connection, (iii) how to have Ecto create a database, but (iiii) chances are that you, as myself a week ago, have no clear idea how to handle migrations.

+In this tutorial we are going to examine each subsequent migration in detail, and comment on what all migrations have in common, and what makes one migration easier to write than another.

-> Remember that Ecto does keep track of database changes through migrations, yet it is not
+> Ecto keeps track of database changes through migrations, yet it is not particularly helpful
-> particularly helpful when it comes to writing the migration corresponding to what we change in
+> when it comes to writing the migration corresponding to what we change in the schemas.
-> the schemas.
-There has been discussion in the Ecto project about this, and the bottom line is
+> Different views have been discussion in the Ecto project about this, and the bottom line is
 > that programmers need to know what they mean, and it's programmers who should tell Ecto, not
-> the opposite way: we need to maintain both the schemas, and the migration files, and make sure
+> the opposite way: we need to maintain both the schemas, and the migration files, and make
-> they are consistent with each other.
+> sure they are consistent with each other.

+As of now what we have written is instructions how to connect to a database, a schema referring to a database table, and no database table implementing what the schema requires.
+What we need is steps to create that database table, and this is what we call a migration.

 So let's get to work and write our first migration, relative to moving from an empty database to one with the above schema definitions.
 We use the `ecto.gen.migration` rule to create a